SimonGoring/neotomadb-manual/_build/html/_sources/tables_samples.txt

 | AgeOlder                | Double         |      |                |
 +-------------------------+----------------+------+----------------+

-**SampleAgeID (Primary Key)** An arbitrary Sample Age identification number.
+**SampleAgeID (Primary Key)**
+   An arbitrary Sample Age identification number.

-**SampleID (Foreign Key)** Sample identification number.
-Field links to the `Samples <#_Table:_Samples>`__ table.
+**SampleID (Foreign Key)**
+   Sample identification number.
+Field links to the :ref:`Samples` table.

-**ChronologyID (Foreign Key)** Chronology identification number.
-Field links to the `Chronologies <#_Table:_Chronologies>`__ table.
+**ChronologyID (Foreign Key)**
+   Chronology identification number.
+Field links to the :ref:`Chronologies` table.

+**Age**
-**Age** Age of the sample
+   Age of the sample

+**AgeYounger**
-**AgeYounger** Younger error estimate of the age.
+   Younger error estimate of the age.
 The definition of this estimate is an attribute of the Chronology.
 Many ages do not have explicit error estimates assigned.

+**AgeOlder**
-**AgeOlder** Older error estimate of the age.
+   Older error estimate of the age.

 SQL Example
 `````````````````````````````

 This query lists the Sample Ages for the default Chronologies for «».
-The CollectionUnit.Handle indicates that there is only one Collection
-Unit from this site.
-There are two default Chronologies, one in
-«Radiocarbon years BP» and the other in «Calibrated radiocarbon years
+The CollectionUnit.Handle indicates that there is only one Collection Unit from this site.
+There are two default Chronologies, one in «Radiocarbon years BP» and the other in «Calibrated radiocarbon years BP».
-BP».

 .. code-block:: sql
    :linenos: